websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/restoring-data-from-a-backup.md

 # Restoring Data from a Backup

 During project development, there may be times when you need to restore data or roll back the project to an earlier state.
+Restoring a backup to an environment restores the data for each service, but it does *not* change the build the environment is using.

 You can also use custom SQL scripts to perform additional updates to a database as part of the data restore.